friedavocadoes/SP/readme.md

 ### **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is in the process of Licensing.

 ---